You have two options to implement a high-availability solution when you install MySQL Server 5.7.17 or higher using MySQL Installer:

 Standalone MySQL Server / Classic MySQL Replication (default)

-For a description of the server configuration options that apply to a standalone MySQL server on Windows, see Section 220.127.116.11, “Server Configuration”.
+For a description of the server configuration options that apply to a standalone MySQL server on Windows, see Section 18.104.22.168, “Server Configuration with MySQL Installer”.

 sandboxCluster by default, is available on

 selected ports.
 After the configuration executes, click the

 Summary tab to view the specific ports that